Set Out on a New Adventure with Yunnan Birding Tours

 Overnight：Nabang Bianchui Guesthouse

-We will spend the following three days searching for low elevation birds around Nabang.
-In Tongbiguan, we will search for Grey Peacock Pheasant and Spot-bellied Eagle-Owl.
-On the way to King of Old Banyan tree, we will search for small forest birds while along the river which serve as the border between China and Mymar, we will look for Black-tailed Crake, Grey-headed Parakeet, Blue-bearded Bee-eater and River Lapwing.
-In the forest, along a deserted road, we will search for hornbills, including Great, Oriental Pied and Wreathed Hornbills, also other birds like White-hooded Babbler, Golden-crested and Collared Mynas, and Vinous-breasted Starling, Sapphire and Hill Blue Flycatchers.
+We will spend the whole day searching for low elevation birds around Nabang.
+On the way to King of Old Banyan tree, we will search for small forest birds while along the river which serve as the border between China and Mymar, we will look for Black-tailed Crake, Grey-headed Parakeet, Blue-throated Bee-eater and River Lapwing.
+In the forest, along a deserted road, we will search for hornbills, includes Great, Oriental Pied and Wreathed Hornbills, also other birds like Long-tailed Broadbill, Blue-bearded Bee-eater White-hooded Babbler, Golden-crested and Collared Myna, and Vinous-breasted Starling, Sapphire and Hill Blue Flycatcher.

 Overnight：Nabang Bianchui Guesthouse

-Morning birding in Nabang, then we drive on to Ruili, our last birding destination in this trip.
+Spen the whole morning in Yingjiang looking for our targets.
+Followed our exploration in Yingjiang, we will drive on to Ruili, our last birding destination in this trip.

 Overnight：Weijing Garden Boutique Hotel